slimphp/Slim-Website/_posts/2015-02-11-whats-up-with-version-3.md

 ### Road map

 I will soon establish a new Road Map on the project's GitHub wiki.
 I will announce this as soon as it is avialable.

+### Unit tests

+Currently, many unit tests in the `develop` branch are broken.
+I've been moving fast lately and breaking things (I mean, _it is_ the develop branch).
+These tests will be fixed soon.